svijaykoushik/curve2code/CONTRIBUTING.md

 1. Something is not working as described in the project.
 2. Something is not working as you expected it to work.
-3. Suggesting an idea that can improve the project.
+3. Suggesting an idea for a new feature or for an enhancement that can improve the project.

 ### Choosing an issue template

 Curve2Code provides two types of templates on the project's [issue page](https://github.com/svijaykoushik/curve2code/issues) to choose from

 1. Template for bug reporting and
-2. Template for suggesting enhancements and new ideas.
+2. Template for suggesting enhancements, new ideas and new features.

-You can choose the template which suits your issue(s) or choose to submit a regular issue template if your issue(s) don't fit in these two template.
+You can choose the template which suits your issue(s) or choose to submit a regular issue template if your issue(s) don't fit in these two templates.

 ### Guidelines to open an issue